wswartzendruber/hlg-tools/README.md

 With VLC 3, this information is available via the menu bar: `Tools` -> `Codec Information`.
 In the dialog that appears, look for the item called `MaxCLL`.

+If no MaxCLL value is listed, then it can be determined using `pqstat`:

+`ffmpeg -i source.mkv -vf scale=1920:1080 -pix_fmt rgb48le -f rawvideo - | pqstat -w 1920 -h 1080 -`

+The MaxCLL value will then be output after the entire video is analyzed.

-In the case of *Alita: Battle Angel*, this value is 737 nits.
+Regardless, in the case of *Alita: Battle Angel*, this value is 737 nits.

 ## Determine the Luminosity Scaling Factor